ecart18/Semi-tracker/README.md

 ```
 @article{,
-  title={Celltracker: An Automated Toolbox for Single-cell Segmentation and Tracking in Microscopy Images},
+  title={CellTracker: An Automated Toolbox for Single-Cell Segmentation and Tracking in Microscopy Images},
   author={Hu, Tao and Xu, Shixiong and Wang, Xiaowo},
   journal={},
   year={2020}